- The single most comprehensive and authoritative online source of early American newspapers

 Early American Newspapers has been created through partnerships with the American Antiquarian Society, the Library of Congress, the Wisconsin Historical Society and more than 90 other institutions.
 Numerous other institutions and historical societies have contributed to the digital collection, including the Boston Athenaeum, the Connecticut Historical Society, the Connecticut State Library, the Library Company of Philadelphia, the libraries of universities such as Brown and Harvard and private collections.
 This joint effort has led to the creation of a historical newspaper collection of unparalleled breadth and depth.
 A distinguished academic advisory board supervises the title selection process, considering the historical significance of each newspaper and the diverse political positions of the period.

-Series 6 provides more than 160 significant 18th-, 19th- and 20th-century newspapers from all 50 present states.
+Series 6 provides more than 180 important 18th-, 19th- and 20th-century newspapers from every region of the United States.
 Series 6 includes many titles of singular importance, including the Detroit Plaindealer, Detroit’s first successful black newspaper; The Colored American, which provided detailed coverage of the Amistad revolt; Argus of Western America, an early Kentucky paper and a strong supporter of Andrew Jackson; and the Arkansas Gazette, one of the first papers west of the Mississippi.
 Series 6 also features substantial new runs of important titles found in earlier series but previously unavailable.
 These include the National Intelligencer, the leading newspaper of the capital; Massachusetts Spy, co-founded by Isaiah Thomas, one of the most successful and colorful journalists of the 18th century; Charleston Courier, predecessor to the oldest daily newspaper in the South; and The Enquirer, Richmond’s enormously influential weekly.

-Series 7 provides more than 160 significant 18th-, 19th- and 20th-century newspapers from all 50 present states.
+Series 7 delivers more than 170 valuable 18th-, 19th- and 20th-century newspapers from every region of the United States.
 Series 7 includes many new titles of singular importance, including New Orleans' Picayune, established in 1837 and one of the South’s most prominent newspapers, and The Oregonian, founded in 1850 in Portland and still the state’s largest daily.
 Also included here are the Courier de la Louisiane, a bilingual Creole title; Frederick Douglass’ Paper, the successor to the influential North Star, the title that marked the beginning of a separate black press; California Farmer and Journal of Useful Sciences, a pioneer of early natural history writing; Charleston Mercury, a strong supporter of slavery; Ohio Monitor, published in Columbus and one of the state's principal 19th-century newspapers; and the popular and entertaining Southern Illustrated News.
 Series 7 also features substantial new runs of important titles found in earlier series but previously unavailable.
 These include the National Aegis, a strong supporter of Jeffersonian Republicanism; New-Hampshire Gazette, one the nation’s oldest existing newspapers; and New York Evening Post, nationally famous under poet and abolitionist William Cullen Bryant.

 Series 8 includes new titles of singular importance, including the Baton Rouge Advocate and its predecessors, vital forces in Louisiana's capital city for more than 140 years; Charleston's News and Courier, one of the oldest daily newspapers in the South; prominent predecessors of today's Riverside Press-Enterprise, which chronicle California's explosive growth; and the Winston-Salem Journal, which became North Carolina's first illustrated newspaper.
 Also here are the Camden Democrat, one of New Jersey's most outspoken papers during this period; Cape Ann Advertiser, from one of New England's oldest ship-building and fishing centers; Washington, D.C.'s Daily Union, an unparalleled example of political influence in the press; and Frank Leslie's Illustrated Newspaper, the most popular illustrated publication of its era.